dinanathsj29/css3-fundamentals-tutorial/README.md

     <h1 style="font-family:Impact, Haettenschweiler, 'Arial Narrow Bold', sans-serif; text-decoration: underline;"></h1>>Getting Started with CSS</h1>

     <p>In this tutorial you'll learn how easy it is to add style and formatting information to the web pages using CSS.
 But, before we begin, make sure that you have some working knowledge of HTML. <br /> <br />
-    If you're just starting out in the world of web development, start learning from here <br /><br />
+    If you're just starting in the world of web development, start learning from here <br /><br />
     Well, let's get started with the most popular style sheet language.</p>

   </body>